-Subsequent to the quarter ended September 30, 2020, on October 13, 2020, the Company entered into an Option Agreement with Orogen Royalties Corp. ("Orogen") whereby the Company can earn up to an 100% interest in the five claim, 94 km2, TREK 31 project situated in the Nechako Plateau of central British Columbia.
+On October 13, 2020, the Company entered into an Option Agreement with Orogen Royalties Corp. ("Orogen") whereby the Company can earn up to an 100% interest in the five claim, 94 km2, TREK 31 project situated in the Nechako Plateau of central British Columbia.
 The TREK 31 project is targeting gold-rich porphyry and epithermal deposits and is located 30 km northeast of the Blackwater Gold Deposit which was recently acquired for +\$210M by Artemis Gold.
 The TREK 31 area is road accessible, 80 km south of Vanderhoof, B.C. in an area of historic and current mine development.
 TREK 31 was staked in 2018 and is owned 100% by Orogen with no underlying royalties or encumbrances.
-Upon signing of the option agreement, the Company will assume management of the project.
+Upon signing of the option agreement, the Company has assumed management of the project.